-At the University of Houston, scanning is done by authorized UIT security personnel to identify computer resources which are vulnerable to hackers.
+At the University of Houston, scanning is done by authorized UIT security personnel so as to identify computer resources which are or might be vulnerable to hackers.

 To Request Scanning Services

-Anyone on campus that needs vulnerability or web application scanning should email email@example.com, or call (832) 842-4695.
+Anyone on campus requiring vulnerability or web application scanning should email firstname.lastname@example.org, or call (832) 842-4695.

 Types of Scanning Services

 Vulnerability scanning is a computer program designed to assess computers, computer systems, networks or applications to determine if a computer is vulnerable to certain over-the-network attack methods.
 This can be carried out on both wired and wireless networks.

 Websites are most vulnerable to attacks from hackers.
 Websites that contain applications like carts, forms, login pages, and dynamic content are prone to attacks.
 Web applications are generally deployed on port 80, which has to remain open and hence provides no protection.
 Some of the examples of web vulnerabilities are:

 - SQL injection